 This contrasts starkly to newspaper accounts of his lying in state in the gym, surrounded by floral tributes, with hundreds of townspeople, students, educators and co-workers coming to pay their last respects.
 After his funeral at St. James’ he was buried in the Church of England section in Kingston’s Cataraqui Cemetery.
 The class of Meds’32 paid for his tombstone, inscribed to a “faithful servant of Queen’s.”

 His legacy is recognized with the Alfie Pierce Trophy, awarded annually since 1947 to a male and a female student who have made extraordinary contributions to inter-university athletics.
 Each year, the Afro-Caribe Community Foundation of Kingston raises funds for the Alfie Pierce Award to honour students in the Kingston area who have made a contribution to the African and Caribbean communities in Canada.
-Students and black community members continue to consider proposals for
+Students and black community members continue to consider proposals for some sort of standing memorial and tribute to Alfie Pierce.

 In the 1970s [1971 and 1976 have both been noted -– Ed.] a campus pub was renamed “Alfie’s.”
 In her essay Ms. Ally called for Queen’s to take action, “an important and symbolic anti-racist action this institution can commit is to change the name of our campus pub.
 This kind of action is long overdue and our inaction simply confirms the anti-racist reform policies and statements echoed over many years of lip service.”
 In 2013 the Alma Mater Society answered this call, returning to the pub’s original name, “The Underground.”